profile-icon

 Over 1 million patients served

-Please note: the Qsymia Telehealth service is only available to adult patients ages 18+ in the United States, and is NOT AVAILABLE to residents of Alabama, DC, Delaware, Georgia, Indiana, Hawaii, Kansas, Kentucky, Louisiana, Minnesota, Missouri, Mississippi, Oregon, Rhode Island, Wyoming.
+Please note: the telehealth service is only available to adult patients ages 18+ in the United States, and is NOT AVAILABLE to residents of Alabama, DC, Delaware, Georgia, Indiana, Hawaii, Kansas, Kentucky, Louisiana, Minnesota, Missouri, Mississippi, Oregon, Rhode Island, Wyoming.

 content-section-2-image